lupyuen/nuttx-ox64/README.md

 1. The NuttX Binary Image `nuttx.bin` terminates at `_edata`.
 (End of Data Section)

-1. If we append `initrd` directly to the end of `nuttx.bin`, it will collide with BSS and the Idle Stack.
-And `initrd` will get corrupted.
+1. If we append `initrd` directly to the end of `nuttx.bin`, it will collide with the [BSS Section](https://github.com/lupyuen2/wip-pinephone-nuttx/blob/ox64a/arch/risc-v/src/jh7110/jh7110_start.c#L74-L92) and the [Idle Stack](https://github.com/lupyuen2/wip-pinephone-nuttx/blob/ox64a/arch/risc-v/src/jh7110/jh7110_head.S#L94-L101).
+And `initrd` will get overwritten by NuttX.

 1. Best place to append `initrd` is after the Top of Idle Stack.
 Which is located 32 KB after `_edata`.
 (End of Data Section)